ShubhamTapaniya/spotify-clone/README.md

-this is clone of spotify using html css and js and if you want to use same then you need to give diffrnt path in getsong() function inside fetch and set songs inside song folder
+this is clone of spotify using html css and js and if you want to use same then you need to give diffrent path in getsong() function inside fetch and set songs inside song folder and remamber first five cards have songs other five dont have songs